Simone Biles wins sixth U.S. all-around title, ties record

 Biles, wearing a non-GOAT leotard, comfortably led after Friday night but said she wanted to walk out of the building 15 seconds into her first routine.
 She overcooked the triple-double and put her hands down on the landing.
 She later used an expletive to describe her subpar uneven bars set before finishing with the double-double off beam.

 Angry, Biles vowed to come back Sunday and hit the triple-double.
-The GOAT delivered.
+The GOAT delivered, extending her win streak to 20 straight all-arounds over six years.

 Her supporting cast at worlds will again include four women bidding for their first Olympic team next year.